mioangr/openClaw-install/README.md

 Instructions and scripts to install a **local AI and AI agent environment**.

-This repository provides a **reproducible, script-based (to the extent possible) setup** to deploy an isolated AI and AI agent inside a virtual machine, with controlled access to system resources and GitHub.
+This repository provides a **reproducible, script-based (to the extent possible) setup** to deploy an isolated AI and AI agent in a virtual machine, with controlled access to system resources and GitHub repositories.

+The end result is an AI and AI agent system that can collaborate with you on a public or private repository, to build software or complete other tasks.

 ---
-# 🎯 Purpose
+# Features

-To have an AI and AI agent that can collaborate with me on a public or private repository.
-It should be able to write software or complete other writing tasks (e.g. a book) according to the provided instructions.
+- It should be able to write software or complete other writing tasks (e.g. a book) according to the provided instructions.
-It should have the capability to build a software from the specifications alone.
-Or write a book using the instructions on the content and the description of the audience.
+- It should have the capability to build a software from the specifications alone.
+And also update the specifications and documentation to reflect the code updates.
+- It should be able to write a book using the instructions on the content and the description of the audience and thhe learning outcomes.
-It should be able to accept instructions via email or a chat window.
+- It should be able to accept instructions via different channels (REST API, email, chat web UI, etc).

-**A secure, self-hosted AI collaborator** that works alongside you on code and writing projects.
-Send instructions via **email or chat**, and your AI agent will:
-- 💻 Build software from specifications alone and update the specifications to reflect the code updates
-- 📚 Write books based on content guidelines and audience description
-- 🔄 Collaborate on public and private repositories
-- 📝 Accept multi-channel instructions (email, REST API, web UI)
-- 🔐 Keep all work private and local (using DeepSeek)
-- ✅ Submit work as PRs for your review before merging
+- When the required action is to modify the files, it should submit work as GIT pull requests for a review by the user before merging.
+- It should allow the user to select which model to use when sending a request.
+- It should have a list of local (open) models to select for local installation during the setup.
+- It should also have a list of cloud models (together with the user's credentials or API tokens).

 # 🔐 Security Model

-This setup is designed with **practical isolation**:

 ### Isolation Layers